MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 For examples of syntax, supported properties, operators, and values for a membership rule, see [Rules for dynamic membership groups in Microsoft Entra ID](groups-dynamic-membership.md).

-## To create a rule for dynamic membership groups
+## To create a rule for a dynamic membership group

 [!INCLUDE [portal updates](~/includes/portal-update.md)]